Monotonicity of the quantum 2-Wasserstein distance: Solutions to the single-qubit transport problem

+Since the construction of solutions for the dual problem, based on orthogonality of $\underline{F}$ and $\underline{\rho}^{AB}$ supports, is straightforward but tedious, we present it in the Appendix \ref{app:izo_dual}.
+We found a one-parameter family of solutions for the dual problem, such that for each $\phi$ there exist at least one optimal $\underline{F}$ with rank 3.
+Eq. \eqref{diff_support} and the fact that both $\underline{F}$ and $\underline{\rho}^{AB}$ are positive semidefinite, together imply that for each pair of isospectral states $\rho^A$ and $\rho^B$, there exist only one optimal $\underline{\rho}^{AB} = \vert \psi\rangle\langle \psi\vert$, with $\vert\psi\rangle$ being the unique eigenvector to $0$ eigenvalue of above mentioned optimal $\underline{F}$.
+Hence, the original quantum optimal transport problem possesses only one solution, determined by the correlation matrix \eqref{eqStates_33}.

-\textit{Acknowledgements:} It is a pleasure to thank Tomasz Miller for his helpful remarks.
+\textit{Acknowledgements:} It is a pleasure to thank Shmuel Friedland and Tomasz Miller for their helpful remarks.
 Financial support by Narodowe Centrum Nauki under the Maestro grant number DEC- 2015/18/A/ST2/00274 and by Foundation for Polish Science under the Team-Net project no. POIR.04.04.00-00-17C1/18-00 is gratefully acknowledged.

 \begin{appendices}